mvk25/elliptic_curves/ecdsa/README.md

 ## Project Structure

-The implementation is written in Rust using the `secp256k1` crate to handle elliptic curve operations.
+The implementation is written in Rust using the `secp256k1` curve to handle elliptic curve operations.
 Below is an outline of the key functionality:

 - **Key generation**: Generates a private key and derives the corresponding public key.
 - **Signing**: Signs a message using the private key.